-How to Point a Domain to Blogger
+How to Setup Blogger with a Custom Domain

 Blogger is a free publishing tool from Google mostly used for blog creation.
 Generally, blogs are hosted by Google at a subdomain of blogspot.com (for example: www.blog.blogspot.com).
 However, they can also be hosted on a registered custom domain (like www.example.com).